ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

 = 0.9.97 (27th June 2018) =
-* For more detials check out [the blog post](https://ampforwp.com/0-9-97-released-strengthening-of-foundation-89th-update/)
+* For more details check out [the blog post](https://ampforwp.com/0-9-97-released-strengthening-of-foundation-89th-update/)
-* Fixed: Extra position attribute left in css Design #2 #2119
+* Fixed: Extraposition attribute left in CSS Design #2 #2119
 * Fixed: Non-AMP header link not working #2109
 * Added: Create an Ad Above the Post Content #2155
 * Fixed: "AGO" text was not translatable #2158
 * Added: Filter created `ampforwp_header_url` to modify logo url #2141
 * Fixed: Removing the text "amp" in footer view non-amp-link #2158
 * Added: Compatibility WP user Avatar plugin added #2011
-* Fixed: Design 2 - meta info producing a block of empty html #1969 #1954
+* Fixed: Design 2 - meta info producing a block of empty HTML #1969 #1954
 * Added: Pocket and Hatena Bookmark social share buttons Added #1652
 * Fixed: External Links are appended with "amp" at the end of the url in content. #2174
 * Fixed: Some Issues Found in Design #3 #2130